unnoun9/fyp-tp/Notes/Getting to know Lean.md

 String → String → String
 ```

-→ because only `sep` is filled in → it returns a function waiting for 2 more strings
+→ because only `sep` is filled in → it returns a function waiting for 2 more strings.

-**this is called partial application**
+**This is called partial application**.
-you’re giving one input and getting back a function
+You’re giving one input and getting back a function.

 ```lean
 def colonJoin := joinStringsWith ": "